MinnDevelopment/udpqueue.rs/README.md

 [ ![](https://img.shields.io/maven-central/v/club.minnced/udpqueue-native-darwin?color=blue&label=darwin&logo=apple&logoColor=white) ](https://search.maven.org/artifact/club.minnced/udpqueue-native-darwin)

 More platforms can be added on request.
+Linux shared libraries are compiled against **GLIBC 2.25**.

 While this project is published to maven-central, the lavaplayer commons dependency is currently only available through jcenter.
 So you will have to depend on jcenter for now.